-Leaders, contributors and facilitators make some common mistakes and may find that their personal shortcomings and beliefs contribute to meeting failure:
+Leaders, contributors, and facilitators make some common mistakes.
+They may also find that their shortcomings and beliefs contribute to meeting failure.

-Leaders – Managers go wrong when they develop an agenda without input from other attendees, are too unsure of themselves to open their planning to others’ opinions and manipulate their meetings “through false participation” – that is, valuing self-interest over the session’s actual purpose.
+Leaders – Managers go wrong when they develop an agenda without input from other attendees.
+And when they are too unsure of themselves to open their planning to others’ opinions and manipulate their meetings “through false participation”.
+That is, valuing self-interest over the session’s actual purpose.

 Facilitators – Just because you’re running the meeting, don’t make the mistake of taking over and performing work that the group should handle.
-Never assume your special management “magic” can fix any problem.
+Never assume your unique management “magic” can fix any problem.

-Employee involvement specialists Dick and Emily Axelrod offer worthwhile strategies and methods to make meetings more effective.
-Overall, they provide quotations and useful, hands-on information covering planning, designing, facilitating and leading group sessions.
+Employee involvement specialists Dick and Emily Axelrod offer valuable strategies and methods to make meetings more effective.
+Overall, they provide quotations and practical, hands-on information covering planning, designing, facilitating, and leading group sessions.
 Try it and let me know your thoughts.

 Let’s stop meeting like this, shall we?